AyoAngelo/StaffUtils/README.md

 # Languages
 The plugin comes with 2 built in languages, if you want, you can customize or create a new one.
 To create a new language, duplicate the lang_en.yml file and rename it like that: lang_LANGUAGEID.yml
+To enable a language go in the configuration file (SERVER/plugins/staffutils_PLATFORM/config.yml) and set the key "language" to the id of the language you want to enable
+**ALL MESSAGES SUPPORT PLACEHOLDERAPI'S PLACEHOLDER**

 # Permissions
 **Some permissions might be useless, it depends on the configuration choices**